Niklas-Smith/moment4_website_autentisering/README.md

 {

-"username" : "niklas",
+"username" : "your_username",
-"password" : "password"
+"password" : "you_password"

 }